Pragmatic Aspects of Scalar

 (2017) The

-dependent property of the Japanese inferential use of no koto-da: An evidence indicator for an inferential modal
+dependent property of the Japanese inferential use of no koto-da: An evidence indicator for an

-statement.
+inferential modal statement.
 With Jun Sawada.
-Proceedings of
+Proceedings

-Logic and Engineering of Natural Language Semantics 14 (LENLS 14), paper 14, 1-14.
+of Logic and Engineering of Natural Language Semantics 14 (LENLS 14), paper 14, 1-14.

-34. (2017) The Japanese negative totemo
+34. (2017) The Japanese negative totemo ‘very’: Toward a new

-of the International Modality Workshop, Vol. 12, 111-153.
+typology of negative polarity items.
+Proceedings of the International Modality Workshop, Vol. 12, 111-153.

 35. (2017) The projection of non-at-issue meaning via